 How to Apply for Medicare Online

-Once you apply for Part B, give us a call so that we can help you choose a Medicare Supplement plan to cover what Original Medicare doesn’t.
+Once you apply for Part B, give us a call so that we can help you choose a supplement plan to cover what Medicare doesn’t.

 If you’re not comfortable applying for Medicare online, you can do so over the phone.

 Just like applying online, apply for Medicare by phone is easy.